-victims of the crime of trafficking in persons as a form of legal protection, it cannot be applied because there is no clear mechanism or indicator regarding the mechanism for granting restitution and the calculation procedure used as a measuring tool used by law enforcement, namely judges in imposing restitution sanctions that must be given to human trafficking.
+The implementation of the provision of restitution, compensation and rehabilitation to victims of the crime of human trafficking as a form of legal protection cannot be applied because there is no clear mechanism or indicator regarding the mechanism for granting restitution and the calculation procedure used as a measuring tool used by law enforcement, namely judges in impose restitution sanctions that must be given to human trafficking.
 In addition, that victims and law enforcers find it difficult to prove or detail the total losses suffered by victims, so that law enforcers, especially judges, cannot determine the number of victims' losses in evidence in court.
-So it is necessary to regulate the amount of restitution for victims of the crime of trafficking in persons.
+So it is necessary to regulate the amount of restitution for victims of the crime of human trafficking.